 Events and latest news

 We are working with the University of Kent to deliver the Succeed Programme to Year 12 students in supporting them with decision-making about higher education.
-UKC Succeed Programme .
-The University came into school in November to launch the programme to students.
+UKC Succeed Programme.
+The University will shortly be coming into school to launch the programme to students.

-We will be taking a group of 50 Year 12 students to the UCAS Higher Education Fair at the University of Kent on 28th April 2022.
-Letters will go out to students in early February.
+We took a group Year 12 students to the UCAS Higher Education Fair at the University of Kent on 28th April 2022 and this will be offered again in April 2024 - watch out for information on this.

 How is CEIAG delivered at Fulston Manor School?

 The CEIAG programme is delivered in a variety of ways.
-Some of these are age specific, others are more generic across all year groups:
+Some of these are age specific, others are more generic across all year groups.
+A detailed delivery plan of our programme can be downloaded from the bottom of this page - note that this is a working document and will be updated regularly.

-Students receive focused careers sessions delivered within Independent Study lessons, together with ad-hoc events and assemblies.
+Students receive ad hoc assemblies and events throughout the year, including information on apprenticeships, higher education and from local FE colleges.
 Some students with specific identified needs will receive careers guidance interviews with the school’s Careers Adviser.
 Students are offered as an option the chance to undertake a one-week work experience placement in July and are strongly encouraged to participate.
 Year 10 students are able to access a range of employers and careers activities during the school's annual Careers Week in March.
 The careers team operate a lunchtime drop-in service in the school library every school day.
+Students are encouraged to use Unifrog to research and record their careers journey.

-Students receive focused careers sessions delivered within Independent Study lessons, together with ad-hoc events and assemblies.
-All students are offered a careers guidance interview with the school’s Careers Advisor or a CxK Personal Advisor.
+Students receive ad hoc assemblies and events throughout the year, including information on apprenticeships, higher education and from local FE colleges.
+All students are offered a careers guidance interview with the school’s Careers Advisor or an external Personal Advisor.
 In addition, students receive direct information to help them make post-16 progression decisions.
 Instruction and support are given to enable students to use the Kent Choices website to research and apply for post-16 courses of education.
 Year 11 students are able to access a range of employers and careers activities during the school's annual Careers Week in March.
 The careers team operate a lunchtime drop-in service in the school library every school day.
+Students are encouraged to use Unifrog to research and record their careers journey.

-CEIAG is delivered as part of the school’s Enrichment programme, assemblies, and through guidance interviews with the school's Careers Advisor, together with ad-hoc events.
+CEIAG is delivered as part of the school’s PDC programme, assemblies, and through guidance interviews with the school's Careers Advisor, together with ad-hoc events.
 Much of this is focused on supporting students to make decisions about applying for a place in Higher Education, or moving into employment or further training.
 Work experience is compulsory for all Year 12 students, and takes place in July.
 Year 12 students are able to access a range of employers and careers activities during the school's annual Careers Week in March.
 The careers team operate a lunchtime drop-in service in the school library every school day.
 All students in Year will receive discreet in-lesson guidance from subject teachers on the relevance of their subject for future career pathways.
+Students are encouraged to use Unifrog to research and record their careers journey.

 ‘Meet the Employer’ Sessions